Jet boats do not have an alternator but instead, use a stator.

 Once running, you can switch to both batteries so you can put some charge back, but it won’t be as much as what an alternator will give you.

-If you’re worried, you can always keep a jump box like this one on Amazon (Amazon Link Ad) with you when you go out.
+If you’re worried, you can always keep a jump box like this one on Amazon (ad) with you when you go out.
 You may never use this jump box on your long trips but does give you peace of mind.

 Solar Panel Battery Charger Can Help!